 » Download the DAC Global Relations Strategy summary l full version in English / in French)

 An open invitation to key partners

 An open invitation is extended to OECD members who are not DAC members.
 Most already participate in the DAC's work on a daily basis.

 » Consult a list of OECD members

 » Consult a list of DAC members

-Partners that have enhanced engagement with the OECD (Brazil, China, India, Indonesia and South Africa)or that are acceding to OECD membership (Russia) are invited to the DAC's annual Senior- and High-Level Meetings.
+Partners that have enhanced engagement with the OECD (Brazil, China, India, Indonesia and South Africa) or that are acceding to OECD membership (Russia, Colombia and Latvia) are invited to the DAC's annual Senior- and High-Level Meetings.

 Support to global dialogue initiatives

 As part of our work on promoting partnerships for development, our Open Doors programme supports global dialogue initiatives, including

 - The International Dialogue on Peacebuilding and Statebuilding: since 2008, it has worked to establish international objectives for peacebuilding and statebuilding in countries affected by conflict and fragility.
 The first such dialogue that gives fragile states a voice, it defines realistic objectives, sets the agenda for international support for peacebuilding and statebuilding, and helps ensure that the money that goes into fragile states meets specific needs.